Graduate and Professional Student Grievance and Appeal Procedures

 - All members (except the chair, who is nonvoting) have equal vote, and there shall be no alternates or substitutes unless one member must disqualify him/herself due to conflict of interest.

 - The meeting will be scheduled within 10 working days following the filing of a written statement.
 The chair is authorized to extend any time periods provided in the policy if he/she determines that good cause exists (e.g., delay in meeting due to unavailability of an essential party or committee member).

 - The grievance procedure shall act as a vehicle for communication among the parties, and provide, through prescribed procedures, a process through which a student-initiated grievance can be resolved.

-- The grievance process is initiated by submission of a grievance statement in writing to the vice provost for graduate programs or designee.
-The vice provost for graduate programs will submit a copy of the grievance to each member of the Grievance Committee prior to the hearing.
+- The grievance process is initiated by submission of a grievance statement in writing to the vice provost or vice president for student life, as appropriate.
+The committee chair will submit a copy of the grievance to each member of the Grievance Committee prior to the hearing.
 Thereupon, the committee will be activated and a meeting will be held to consider the matter.

 - The involved student and university employee(s) may be present at the committee meetings, except during deliberation.
 The meetings shall be held at times when both parties can be present.
 Either party may seek a support person who must be a university employee or student in that school or college.
 The function of the support person shall not include that of advocacy nor shall the support person have a role in the committee’s meetings.

 - Accurate minutes of the grievance procedure shall be kept in a confidential university file of the committee’s proceedings.
 The hearing may also be audio recorded at the option of the chair of the Grievance Committee.